 Making time every day (every single day) for you can make a world of difference.
 Just five minutes to breathe, to reflect on the day, to pamper yourself, and to collect your thoughts is sometimes all it takes to turn even the worst days around.

 Post-pregnancy can take even the most prepared mum for an unexpected journey.
 Taking just a few minutes each day for yourself, to do something other than taking care of others is so important.
-It will help you will feel better mentally, spiritually and emotionally.
+It will help you to feel better mentally, spiritually and emotionally.
 Most importantly, you will feel like more than just a rocking, burping, feeding machine.
 You will feel like yourself again.